+Supplementary angles refer to the pair of angles that always sum up to 180°.
+These two angles are called supplements of each other.
 The word "supplementary" comes from two Latin words "Supplere" and "Plere" where "Supplere" means "supply”, whereas "Plere" means "fill".
 So, "supplementary" means "something when supplied to complete a thing".
-And so are supplementary angles, a pair of two angles forming a straight angle (180 degrees) when they are put together.
-These two angles are certainly called supplements of each other.

-Measuring angles and finding angles are the most frequently carried out steps in Geometry.
-However, in order to do so, you need to have your geometrical concepts in place.
-In this lesson, we will explore the world of supplementary angle, which holds an important application in solving various geometry problems.
-The journey will take us through us pplementary angles, and the difference between supplementary angles v/s complementary angles.
+In this lesson, we will explore the world of supplementary angles, which helps in solving various geometry problems.
+The journey will take us through supplementary angles, and the difference between complementary angles and supplementary angles.

 |1.||What are Supplementary Angles?|